milestogo/serval-meshextender/MeshPotato2/mesh-potato2-readme.md

 - All packages built in, perhaps serval shouldn't be.

-To build your own copy from sourck.
+To build your own copy from source.
 -follow the dragino2 build instructions at.
 	https://github.com/dragino/dragino2
 - cd ms14  / your openwrt root
 - untar the confiles.tgz.
 This provides
 	- my openwrt .config
 	- local openwrt config files in ./files
+	- serval feed files
-	- serval feed
+	- a feeds.conf to use the serval feed
 - edit feeds.conf to point servalfeed to the right place
 - then ./scripts/feeds update && ./scripts/feeds/install servald
 - ./scripts/feeds install bridge-utils,mkdosfs,dosfsck, minicom, socat & anything else you want in the .config